Philadelphia Dog Bite Attorney

 Dogs are our most trusted companions.
 However, some dogs—when provoked, or because of an inherently hostile demeanor—are very dangerous.
 When a dog bites you, the resulting injuries are serious.
 Medical treatment is often required and damage to nerves and bones can last a lifetime.
 If someone’s dog bit you, you have rights under Pennsylvania law.
-Philadelphia’s foremost personal injury and dog bite law firm, The Law Offices of Michael T. van der Even is a critical resource for dog bite victims across the state.
+Philadelphia’s foremost personal injury and dog bite law firm, van der Veen, O’Neill, Hartshorn, and Levin is a critical resource for dog bite victims across the state.
 With decades of experience navigating Pennsylvania’s dog bite laws, our team of Philadelphia dog bite attorneys are driven to enforce clients’ rights to facilitate comprehensive recovery.

 Zealously pursuing settlements that facilitate complete recovery from injuries

 Injuries resulting from a dog bite are often more severe than you think.
 Depending on the size of the dog and the extent of the attack, a dog bite victim may face any or all of the following injuries:

 - Disfiguring scars